Clair Hall

 Clair Hall was built as part of a 1971 civic complex, which included theatre provision and community facilities.
 It was always intended as a performance venue and has been used by community groups.

 The venue is significant due to the lack of alternative provision within the area.
 There is a masterplan for the surrounding area, but it does not include replacement cultural provision.
-Despite the council commissioning work to identify alternative venues near Clair Hall, it has been reported by community groups that this is not readily available, and no suitable alternative venues have been suggested.
+No alternative venues with comparable cultural provision have been identified in the area.

 Why is this theatre at risk?